three pieces of avocado sitting on top of a table

 There are two types of "heat" in traditional Chinese medicine:

-1. Empty heat, which arises from a state of deficiency in the body.
-When a person becomes yin deficient, they often experience heat-like symptoms, as well as dryness.
-This is treated by nourishing the "yin" elements in one's body, to replenish nutrients, like electrolytes, which help to cool and hydrate the body.
+Empty heat arises from a deficiency in the body.
+When a person is yin deficient, they often experience heat-like symptoms along with dryness or dehydration.
+This is best treated by nourishing the body's "yin" elements to replenish nutrients like electrolytes to cool and hydrate the body.

-2. Full heat, also known as excess heat, is different from empty heat, and is more closely related to the Western concept of inflammation.
-This type of heat, which creates more hot, fire-y, burning, and red symptoms in the body, is better treated with a purgative approach.
+Full heat, also known as excess heat, differs from empty heat, and is more similar to the Western concept of inflammation.
+It manifests as more intense hot, burning, and red symptoms in the body, and is best addressed with a purgative approach to clear the excess heat.

 What Are Signs & Symptoms of Excess Heat?